 - Regulations are constantly evolving requiring constant attention to where the industry is going

-Working within these limitations however, companies of varying sizes and capacity are showing up to bring this technology to building owners in overdue effort to decrease investigatory costs while increasing the reliability of these results.
+Working within these limitations, however, companies of varying sizes and capacities are showing up to bring this technology to building owners in an overdue effort to decrease investigatory costs while increasing the reliability of these results.

 Drones are changing our future for building science inspection, and their versatility should not be overlooked.
-Next time someone suggest preforming a visual inspection or survey using a conventional technique, push a bit further and see if this is a project that can benefit from an introduction into the 21st century.
+Next time someone suggests performing a visual inspection or survey using a conventional technique, push a bit further and see if this is a project that can benefit from an introduction into the 21st century.